 In support of Alex’s application, he needed to show that the decedent was actually his father.
 Paternity can be demonstrated several ways (New York Estates, Powers and Trusts Law § 4-1.2).

 DNA testing is an option, but often the most practical method of proving paternity is by presenting clear and convincing evidence that the decedent “openly and notoriously acknowledged the child as his own.”

 Alex demonstrated open and notorious acknowledgment by presenting the Surrogate’s Court with the decedent’s tax returns showing that his father claimed him as a dependent, an obituary acknowledging Alex as his son, and affidavits from disinterested parties.

 A strong showing encourages settlement.

 Alex approached this situation from a position of strength.
 He established himself as an heir—entitled to inherit and to serve as administrator.
-His siblings then became very reasonable.
-They agreed, rather quickly, that Alex was an heir entitled to inherit and that Innessa and Alex would serve as co-administrators.
+His siblings then became reasonable.
+They agreed, rather quickly, that Alex was an heir entitled to inherit and that Ina and Alex would serve as co-administrators.
 This solution saved time and money; and it put Alex in the best position to protect his inheritance.

-Be warned: sometimes co-administration is a bad idea.
+Be warned: Sometimes co-administration is a bad idea.